-After 6 years and humble beginnings with MARCH for MELANOMA, now MARCH against MELANOMA, I felt this baby had grown up and was ready to go to the next stage of her development.
+After 6 years and humble beginnings with MARCH for MELANOMA, now MARCH against MELANOMA.
+I felt this baby had grown up and was ready to go to the next stage of her development.
 I feel confident to hand over the March to the Skin and Cancer Foundation Inc, and under its network, it will grow and prosper.
-The Foundation’s members are experts in their field and carry out the critical role of training and supporting future dermatologists including research.
+The Foundation’s members are experts in their field and carry out the critical role of training and supporting future dermatologists including Melanoma and Skin Cancer research.

-I hope the message from the MARCH Against MELANOMA is that you simply need to be ‘Alert’ ..
-‘Aware’ .. and ‘Active’ in dealing with melanoma on yourself, and your loved ones.
-I look forward to the day the message in the media is that ‘Natural Skin’ and not ‘Tanned Skin’ is beautiful.
-They still have a long way to go.
+OUR MESSAGE: is that you simply need to be ‘Alert’ ..
+‘Aware’ .. and ‘Active’ in dealing with melanoma on you, and your loved ones.

-As we all know Australia has the highest rate of melanoma in the world.
-And our skin is, after all, our largest organ.
+As we all know Australia has the highest rate of melanoma deaths per capitar in the world.
+And our skin is our biggest organ.

-I would like to thank my family and all our friends who volunteered and worked hard to make this special event a success these past 7 years.
+I would like to thank my family and all our friends who supported MARCH for MELANOMA for 7 years and worked hard to make this special event a success.

-I am always quoting Gandhi when he said, - "The future depends on what we do in the present"
+Gandhi said, - "The future depends on what we do in the present"